Home » Nursing

 If you have already completed the CCNOP, have ICU training or have worked in critical care in the last five years, please apply for a nurse position (Nurse 2 – Critical Care) at the facility and/or critical care unit of your choice.
 For more information, visit the CCNOP webpage, speak with your manager or Chief Nursing Officer, or contact the site you wish to work at in the expanding Site Contact Menu below.

-How to apply for a General ICU Nurse position
+How to Apply for a General ICU Nurse Position

 General ICU Nurses provide care for patients in ICU, acting as an extension of the units’ critical care nurses.
 General ICU nurses must complete a two week orientation and are offered ongoing support to succeed in their role.